Free provider legal helpline for international recruitment questions

 • Medical/Surgical – disposable medical and surgical support equipment

-Essex County Council have recently established a new contract for the provision of the equipment, with Medequip Assistive Technology, which commences on 1st July 2023, and this includes the delivery, collection, cleaning, maintenance/testing and refurbishment of the equipment.
-This service is provided across ECC Adult Social Care, Family Ops and Education and through a number of Essex-based Health and Local Authority partners.
+Essex County Council have established a contract for the provision of the equipment, with Medequip Assistive Technology, which commenced on 1st July 2023, and this includes the delivery, collection, cleaning, maintenance/testing and refurbishment of the equipment.
+The current contract runs to June 2028, with the option for an extension of up to 24 months.

 Market Rating